Parmesan Crusted Chicken

 seasoning chicken with salt and pepper

+Step 3: Pan-fry the chicken.
 Heat the oil in a large sauté pan over medium heat.
-When the oil is hot, add the chicken breasts to the pan and cook for 2-3 minutes until the first side is golden brown.
-Flip and continue cooking until done, 2 to 3 minutes longer.
+Once it’s hot, add the chicken and let it cook undisturbed for a few minutes until the first side is golden brown.
+Flip and cook a few minutes more until the chicken is crispy and cooked through.

 cooking parmesan crusted chicken